-STEP 5: SHARING YOUR MEMORIES
+SHARING YOUR MEMORIES

-After your day is over, the most amazing way to get to relive your memories is through your photos.
-And sharing them with your friends and family is a great way to showcase how awesome your day was (especially if some of them weren't able to attend).
+After your day is over, the most amazing way to relive your memories is through your photos and video.
+Sharing them with your friends and family is a great way to showcase how awesome your day was, especially if some of them were unable to attend.

-When you share, it's important to consider the impact putting your images publicly online.
-Over the last few years, we've witnessed some of the most beautiful easily-accessed places in the US get overrun beyond the capacity of the environment to withstand-resulting in places getting destroyed, fences getting put up, and viewpoints changed forever.
+When you share, it is important to consider the impact putting your images publicly online can have.
+Over the last few years, we've witnessed some of the most beautiful, easily accessed places in the US get overrun beyond the capacity of the environment to withstand-resulting in places getting destroyed, fences getting put up, and viewpoints changed forever.